ignatiusmb/aubade/content/01-getting-started.md

 ### Include base styles

-Make sure to include these stylesheets to your app
+Make sure to include the stylesheets from `/styles` to your app

 ```svelte
 <script>